-In accordance with the terms of a registration rights agreement with the holders of the Warrants issued in the 2013 Financing, this prospectus generally covers the resale of 133% of the maximum number of Ordinary Shares issuable upon exercise of such Warrants, in each case, determined as if such Warrants were exercised in full (without regard to any limitations on exercise contained therein) as of the trading day immediately preceding the date this registration statement was initially filed with the SEC.
+In accordance with the terms of a registration rights agreement with the holders of the Warrants, this prospectus generally covers the resale of 133% of the maximum number of Ordinary Shares issuable upon exercise of the April 2012 Warrants and November 2012 Warrants, in each case, determined as if such Warrants were exercised in full (without regard to any limitations on exercise contained therein) as of the trading day immediately preceding the date this registration statement was initially filed with the SEC.
 Because the exercise price of the Warrants may be adjusted, the number of shares that will actually be issued may be more or less than the number of Ordinary Shares represented by ADSs being offered by this prospectus.
 The fourth column assumes the sale of all of the Ordinary Shares represented by ADSs offered by the Selling Shareholders pursuant to this prospectus.

-Under the terms of the Warrants, a Selling Shareholder may not exercise such Warrants to the extent (but only to the extent) such Selling Shareholders or any of its affiliates would beneficially own a number of our Ordinary Shares which would exceed 4.9%.
+Under the terms of the April 2012 Warrants and November 2012 Warrants, a Selling Shareholder may not exercise such Warrants to the extent (but only to the extent) such Selling Shareholders or any of its affiliates would beneficially own a number of our Ordinary Shares which would exceed 4.9%.
 The number of Ordinary Shares in the first column reflects these limitations.
 The Selling Shareholders may sell all, some or none of their ADSs in this offering.
 See "Plan of Distribution."